 We are required to make additional earnout payments upon the achievement of certain operating income levels attributable to Ecolink over each of the next 5 years.
 The amount of contingent consideration has no upper limit and is calculated at the end of each calendar year based upon certain percentages of operating income target levels as defined in the APA.
 Ecolink's operating income will be calculated using certain revenues, costs and expenses directly attributable to Ecolink as specified in the APA.
-At the acquisition date, the value of earnout contingent consideration was estimated using an average discount rate of 15.5% to reflect the risk in achieving the projected operating income levels as well as the time value of money.
+At the acquisition date, the value of earnout contingent consideration was estimated using a valuation methodology based on projections of future operating income calculated in accordance with the APA.
+Such projections were then discounted using an average discount rate of 15.5% to reflect the risk in achieving the projected operating income levels as well as the time value of money.
 The fair value measurement of the earnout contingent consideration was based primarily on significant inputs not observable in an active market and thus represents a Level 3 measurement as defined under U.S. GAAP.
 During the period subsequent to the acquisition date, the fair value of the earnout contingent consideration was increased by \$0.6 million to \$11.8 million, primarily to reflect accretion driven by the time value of money, and this adjustment was recorded within selling, general and administrative expenses for the year ended December 31, 2015.
-The fair value of the earnout consideration liability is presented as long-term contingent consideration in our consolidated balance sheet at December 31, 2015.
+The fair value of the earnout consideration in our consolidated balance sheet at December 31, 2015.